Information on examinations in SoSe 2022 [as of July 6, 2022]

-After withdrawing from the 1st exam date, you will then be automatically registered for the second date by Student Services.
-You will also receive a notification via email, but this may take a few days Therefore, please always carefully check your exam status in QIS when you receive an email.
-If you cannot or do not want to take the exam then, you have to deregister from QIS until five working days before the exam (see withdrawal date in myStudy).
+After withdrawing from the 1st examination date, you will then be automatically registered for the second date by the Student Services.
+You will also receive a notification of this by e-mail, but this may take a few days.
+Therefore, please always check your exam status carefully in QIS when you receive an e-mail.
+If you cannot or do not want to take the exam, you have to deregister from QIS until five working days before the exam (see withdrawal date in myStudy).

-If you do not withdraw from your registration in time, are not sick, and do not show up for the exam, the exam is considered failed and will be graded with 5,0 (due to the exception in SoSe 22 this can NOT happen with PRESENCE exams).
+If you do not deregister in time, are not sick (see above) and do not show up for the exam, the exam is considered failed and will be graded with 5,0 (due to the exception in SoSe 22 this can NOT happen with PRESENCE exams).

-If you are registered for a term paper on the first date and do not want to hand it in on the first date, you also deregister from QIS.
-If there is a second deadline (not the case everywhere, check with myStudy!), you register for it in the next semester at QIS.
+If you are registered for a term paper at the first deadline and do not want to hand it in at the first deadline, you also deregister from QIS.
+If there is a second deadline (not the case everywhere, check myStudy!), you register for it in the next semester at QIS.

-In the case of combined scientific work, the examiner can determine that a withdrawal is not possible without giving reasons.
+In the case of combined scientific work, the examiner can determine that a withdrawal is excluded without giving reasons.
 You can read about this at myStudy.
-Then there is noformal way to withdraw from combined scientific work without giving reasons.
-If there is no withdrawal exclusion, a withdrawal is always possible online within the given deadline (see myStudy).
+Then there is formally no possibility to withdraw from combined scientific work without giving reasons.
+If there is no exclusion of withdrawal, withdrawal is always possible online within the specified period (see myStudy).